YourMobileGeek/100DaysOfCode2019/README.md

 * Day 49
   > I was thinking about making a fractal or two since morning.
 So i made a *Mandelbrot Set* [here](https://github.com/KayDee/Some-Pens/tree/master/Mandlebrot%20Set).
 Took a little while to find a page where they explained coloring the set with a programmer's point of view.
 Other than that i am struggling with the React project.
 It was a page, but considering the obstacles, i've got to call it a project.
 The tutorial i'm learning from is either outdated or filled with bugs.
 Apart from the basic stuff, nothing is seem to be working.
 I'm myself surprised when i fix one of the bugs, like how do i know to do that stuff.
 I hope i can fix it all the way.
 It will take more time than i thought.
 Other than that, my application for *Github Campus Experts* has been accepted.

+* Day 50
+  > I have now the first working page of React auth with Firebase.
+The tutotial page was filled with bugs (Still very informative).
+Check it out [here](https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/).
+Also, orking on the Julia set now.
+It was pretty easy.
+Will try to animate it tomorrow, if JS allows me.
+I was going to do my first GHCE exercise, but i wasn't in a good mood today, so postponed that for tomorrow.